 Unplanned outages are caused by anything from trees falling on lines, animals or other objects coming into contact with lines or damaging equipment, vehicles colliding with poles, stormy weather and lightning strikes, to excavators hitting underground cables.

-- Bringing the Downer fault dispatch team into our Network Operations Centre to work directly alongside our Customer Services team to help relay information about outages more quickly between teams.
+• In the past year we bought the Downer fault dispatch team into our Network Operations Centre to work directly alongside our Customer Services team to help relay information about outages more quickly between teams.

 Our planned and unplanned results 2020-21

 Tuesday, July 27, 2021We met our targets for planned and unplanned outages.View more